matiajan/seroblast/README.md

 # seroblast
-BASH script for identification of S. suis serotype from draft genome
+simple BASH script for identification of S. suis serotype from draft genome

 Database of serotype-specific sequences is modified from SsuisSerotyping_pipeline.
 Unlike SsuisSerotyping_pipeline, the seroblast is dependent only on local blast installation.